 As long as a resume engine has this data, it can arrange it on the page any way you’d like.

 Of course, you could accomplish this too as long as you had the tech skills; resume building from scratch is partially a matter of how well you can use the ruler function in your word processor.
 The reason that resume engines like Resume Genius exist is that many people don’t feel comfortable formatting a document by themselves.
 Formatting is the process of making computerized text look a certain way.
-It can involve bullets, tabs, indents, and tables in Microsoft Word, LibreOffice, or another word processing program.
+It can involve bullets, tabs, indents, and tables in Microsoft Word, LibreOffice, Google Docs, or another word processing program.
 Resume Genius and other tools of its type do all of that for you.

 Resume Genius isn’t a writing service.
 That is, it doesn’t create the content of your resume, generate a persuasive essay, or adapt your cover letter, resume, and CV based on the business profiles of the places that you want to work for.

 The basic purpose of Resume Genius is to format a clean, modern resume based on your information.
 The site’s advertising also suggests that Resume Genius generates an unusually professional resume.
 While this is debatable, Resume Genius accomplishes what it sets out to do.

 Resume Genius gives you a wide variety of eye-catching resume templates to choose from.
 They’re generally quite plain, featuring the standard array of your name, contact info, and points, but you can sometimes change font colors or page structures.
 The Taj Mahal template, for example, shows your contact information on the side of the page rather than at the top.
 To help you decide on a template and build your resume, Resume Genius shows you samples, resume examples that stand as typical specimens of what you’ll customize with your info.